 Her current work seeks to translate findings from model systems into the clinic in inflammatory bowel disease patients.

-Fiona received the Ita Askonas Award from the European Federation of Immunological Societies for her contribution to immunology in Europe and the Louis-Jeantet Prize for Medicine 2012 and a Honorary Lifetime Membership of the British Society of Immunology in 2021.
+Fiona received the Ita Askonas Award from the European Federation of Immunological Societies for her contribution to immunology in Europe, the Louis-Jeantet Prize for Medicine 2012 and a Honorary Lifetime Membership of the British Society of Immunology in 2021.

-She was elected a Fellow of the Royal Society in 2011, EMBO in 2013, the Academy of Medical Sciences in 2014 and the National Academy of Sciences in 2020.
+She was elected a Fellow of the Royal Society in 2011, EMBO in 2013, the Academy of Medical Sciences in 2014 and an International Fellow of the National Academy of Sciences in 2020.

-Fiona joined the Wellcome Trust's Board of Governors in 2018 and was appointed Deputy Chair in 2022.
+Fiona joined the Wellcome Trust Board of Governors in 2018 and was appointed Deputy Chair in 2022.